sbtoledo/norobot/README.md

 const app = express()

-// Enable X-Robots-Tag for all routes if not in production app.use(norobot('production' !== process.env.NODE_ENV))
+// Enable X-Robots-Tag for all routes, if not in production app.use(norobot('production' !== process.env.NODE_ENV))

 // Disable X-Robots-Tag for a route